 Who Made the Cut: Fifty very close friends and family.

 Advice for Couples Planning: “My advice would be to find a way to accept the change and find the positive in having a smaller wedding—you get more time, you don’t have to worry as much about people-pleasing, etc.,” she says.
-“COVID gives an excuse to not have to invite people you don’t like, you get to focus on your partner which is the point of the whole wedding anyway, and it's going to cost a lot less!”
+“The circumstances give an excuse to not have to invite people you don’t like, you get to focus on your partner which is the point of the whole wedding anyway, and it's going to cost a lot less!”

 Alexa and Ted, New York, New York